titon/toolkit/docs/en/components/tooltip.md

 The titles and content within the tooltip can be customized through the `getTitle` and `getContent` options respectively.
 The values to use will either be extracted from the defined HTML attribute, or through a callback function.
 If an ID of an element is passed, ala `#element`, then the inner HTML of that element will be inserted into the tooltip.
-If `ajax` is enabled, then the value will be used as a URL to request, and the response will be inserted as the content.
+If the value is a URL it will be requested and the response will be inserted as the content.

 ```html
 <button type="button" class="js-tooltip" title="Tooltip Title" data-tooltip="/help/text">AJAX</button>